toirl/cointrader/docs/usage.rst

 The resolution can be changed by using the `--resolution` option.
 See `--help` for more information.

-Trading can be simulated the chart data.
-This is called backtesting and very useful to check how good your strategy performs.
+Trading can be simulated in backtest mode.
 To start trading in backtest mode set the `--backtest` flag.
+See :ref:`backtest` for more details.

 If you want to start your trading session in a automatic session you can set the `--automatic` flag.
 Cointrader will then automatically take action on the